ABSENCE - PRESENCE

 By juxtaposing image and object, presence and absence, the installation invites viewers to question what they see, feel, and believe.
 It becomes a meditation on illusion, temporality, and the philosophical interplay between being and not being.

-It delves into what we see and feel as we confront the complex combinations of elements around us.
-This exploration can be related to the fusion of space, materials, and subject matter in installation art, allowing me to challenge societal norms and provoke thought, engaging viewers on both intellectual and emotional levels.
+It reflects on what we see and feel when we confront the complex combinations of elements that surround us.
+This exploration relates to the fusion of space, material, and subject matter in installation art, allowing the work to challenge societal norms and provoke thought, engaging viewers on both intellectual and emotional levels.

-This coexistence is creating a semantic structure in the audience’s mind.
-The rod and the bubble are actually several tens of meters apart.
-These three photos illustrate the formation, presence, and absence of the bubble.
-This juxtaposition serves as a reminder of the philosophical concept of being and not being.
+This coexistence produces a semantic structure in the viewer’s perception.
+The rod and the bubble are physically distant, yet visually collapsed into a single event.
+The three photographs illustrate the formation, presence, and disappearance of the bubble, serving as a reminder of the philosophical tension between being and non-being.

-This interplay of elements and ideas creates a layered narrative, encouraging viewers to contemplate the transient nature of existence and the illusions of perception.
+This interplay of elements constructs a layered narrative that encourages viewers to reflect on the transient nature of existence and the illusions embedded in perception.